 As a modern business, we utilize services that use technology in order to supply you with the best and most suitable marketing communications we can offer.
 This includes advertisements on third party platforms such as Facebook.
 This is done by using a built in Facebook Business feature called ‘Custom Audiences’.
 We share your email address with our third party who then utilize the feature, looking at demographics and other traits like interests taken from information that you have uploaded onto Facebook in order to bring our advertisements to the people who might be interested in them most.
 We don’t believe that it will have a significant negative impact on you and in fact think you’d appreciate our more suitable ads, but, you can let us know if you don’t want to have your data used in this way and we’d be happy to make sure that we stop.
 You are our priority!
 Contact us via any of the details at the top of the page and we’ll make the required changes to our records.
 You can change your Facebook settings if you would like to, by visiting the quick help menu where there are a number of privacy options that you can change to meet your preferences.
 To visit the privacy options for your Facebook account, click on the question mark icon on your home page and click privacy shortcuts, which will take you to a privacy options management page: Other social media services will have similar functions which should be easy to find on their webpages.
-To opt out of any online targeted marketing specifically please contact us via email@example.com
+To opt out of any online targeted marketing specifically please contact us via the contact form on this site.

 On what basis do we process your data?